Omicron and new restrictions raise prospect of Bank holding rates once more

 This comes on top of supply chain troubles, which are already hampering the UK economic recovery.

-He said: “The impact on confidence will be important – with people cancelling some spending plans for the future and voluntarily becoming more cautious in their behaviour.”

-But the Bank faces a difficult balancing act as pressure builds on it to help bring inflation back to its 2% target.
+But the Bank faces a difficult balancing act as pressure builds on it to help bring inflation back to the 2% target.

-Official figures on Wednesday are expected to show another rise in inflation – to 4.8% from 4.2%, according to Pantheon Macroeconomics.

 Bank governor Andrew Bailey said last month he wanted to see more evidence that the end of the furlough support scheme had not pushed up unemployment significantly before hiking rates.

-Further jobs data due on Tuesday is expected to confirm a hot labour market and rising wages, which may prompt some policymakers to set aside Omicron worries and vote to increase rates.
+Jobs data on Tuesday confirmed a buoyant labour market and rising wages, which may prompt some policymakers to set aside Omicron worries and vote to increase rates.

 Experts at BNP Paribas believe the majority on the MPC will still vote for a rate rise, although they admit the vote will be “finely balanced”.

-They said: “The spread of the Omicron variant has added an element of additional uncertainty to the near-term outlook which makes such a move less compelling.

-“However, we think the majority of the Committee will be persuaded by the economic data, which clearly justify the start of the tightening process.”
+They said: “We think the majority of the committee will be persuaded by the economic data, which clearly justify the start of the tightening process.”

-Mr Monks said while he believes the Bank will hold fire in the current uncertainty, it will only be a brief pause until its next meeting.
+Mr Monks said any no-change decision will only be a brief pause until its next meeting.

-“We would expect any dampening impact from the latest restrictions on currently strong labour market momentum to be brief and modest, leaving the MPC able to follow through with a February rate rise.”
+“We would expect any dampening impact from the latest restrictions on currently strong labour market momentum to be brief and modest, leaving the MPC able to follow through with a February rate rise,” he said.

 Register for free to continue reading